-The faculty supervisor will duplicate the required Treatment Plan and distribute it to seminar class members for their critique.
-Following their review, members will return the Plan directly to the supervisor with their annotations and comments.
+Interns are required to submit their Treatment Plan (1), Progress Notes (2) and Referral Letter (1) to their faculty supervisor who will duplicate and distribute them to seminar class members for their critique.
+Following their review, members are to return the letter or plan directly to the supervisor with their annotations and comments.

-Writing effective treatment plans represents an essential capability for which the mental health practitioner must be reasonably skilled.
-Yet, while these tools are used extensively, training on the process is seldom addressed in the clinic or private practice.
-Writing and critiquing a Treatment Plan affords the opportunity for the student to benefit from the specific suggestions of their knowledgeable contemporaries, and enhance their own writing skill and ability to professionally appraise these instruments later in one's own practice.
+Writing effective treatment plans, progress notes and referral letters represents an essential capability for which the mental health practitioner must be reasonably skilled.
+While these tools are used extensively, training on the process is seldom addressed in the clinic or private practice.
+Writing and critiquing a Treatment Plan, a set of Progress Notes and a Referral letter affords opportunity for the intern to benefit from the specific suggestions of their knowledgeable contemporaries, and enhances their own writing skill and their ability to effectively use these instruments later in their own practice.